 vi.
 Clean the Hardwood surface.

 After sanding, get rid of dust and debris by vacuuming then wet-mopping the hardwood floor.
 Leftover particles from the sanding process can cause scratch marks during subsequent passes as you switch to finer grits.
-What’s more, these tiny specks of dust may be visible once you apply your polyurethane coating.
+What’s more, these specks of dust may be visible once you apply your polyurethane coating.

 That’s why it’s important to vacuum clean your hardwood surface after every sanding pass.
 What’s more, it’s important to vacuum the spaces in between the hardwood planks to get rid of residual wood dust lodged in there.